andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

 ^^^^^^^^^^

-Temporal Filtering
+Registration and Normalization
 ^^^^^^^^^^

-Registration
-^^^^^^^^^^

-Normalization
-^^^^^^^^^^

-The last step of preprocessing is **Normalization**.
-Although most people's brains are similar - everyone has a cingulate gyrus and a corpus callosum, for example - there are also differences in brain size and shape.
+The last part of preprocessing is **Registration** and **Normalization**.
+These two steps, although distinct, are packaged together as a single step in the FEAT GUI's ``Registration`` tab.
+Although most people's brains are similar - everyone has a cingulate gyrus and a corpus callosum, for instance - there are also differences in brain size and shape.
 As a consequence, if we want to do a group analysis we need to ensure that each voxel for each subject corresponds to the same part of the brain.
-If we are measuring a voxel in the visual cortex, let's say, we would want to make sure that every subject's visual cortex is in alignment with each other.
+If we are measuring a voxel in the visual cortex, for example, we would want to make sure that every subject's visual cortex is in alignment with each other.

 This is done through **warping** the brain.
 Just as you would fold clothes to fit them inside of a suitcase, each brain needs to be transformed to have the same size, shape, and dimensions.
-We do this by warping to a **template**, or a brain that has standard dimensions and coordinates - standard, because most researchers have agreed to use them.
+We do this by warping to a **template**.
+A template is a brain that has standard dimensions and coordinates - standard, because most researchers have agreed to use them.
 That way, if you warp your brains to that template and find an effect at coordinates X=3, Y=20, Z=42, someone else who has warped to the same template can check their results against yours.

 .. figure:: MNI_Template.png

   An example of a commonly used template, the :ref:`MNI152 brain <MNI>`.
 This is an average of 152 healthy adult brains, which represent the population that most studies draw from.
-If you are studying another population - such as children or the elderly, for example - you should consider using a template created from representatives of that population.
+If you are studying another population - such as children or the elderly, for example - consider using a template created from representatives of that population.
+(Question: Why is this template so blurry?
+Review the previous chapter on smoothing for a hint.)

+Affine Transformations
+****************

 To warp the brain to a template, we will use an **affine transformation**.
 This is similar to the rigid-body transformation described above in Motion Correction, but it adds two more transformations: zooms and shears.
 Whereas translations and rotations are easy enough to do with an everyday object such as a pen, zooms and shears are more unusual - Zooms either shrink or enlarge the image, while shears take the diagonally opposite corners of the image and stretch them away from each other.
 The animation below summarizes these four types of **linear transformations**.

 .. figure:: AffineTransformations.gif

 .. note:: As with rigid-body transformations, zooms and shears each have three degrees of freedom: You can zoom or shear an image along the x-, y-, or z-axis.
 In total, then, affine transformations have twelve degrees of freedom.
 These are also called linear transformations because a transformation applied in one direction along an axis is accompanied by a transformation of equal magnitude in the opposite direction.
 A translation of one millimeter *to* the left, for example, implies that the image has been moved one millimeter *from* the right.
 Likewise, an enlargement of one millimeter along the z-axis means that the image is enlarged in both directions simultaneously.
 Transformations without these constraints are called **nonlinear transformations**.
 For example, a nonlinear transformation can enlarge the image in one direction while shrinking in the other direction, like squeezing a sponge.
 These types of transformations will be discussed later.

+Normalization in FSL
+******************

+In FSL Registration and Normalization are done simultaneously in the ``Registration`` tab.